Armando Cossutta: Later years

 For the 2008 Italian general election, Cossutta said that he voted for the Democratic Party (PD).
 In 2009, asked by Fabrizio D'Esposito whether he was no longer a communist, Cossutta replied: "I was, am and will remain a communist."
 He expressed one regret to D'Esposito, namely the lack of communist representation, and that his vote for the PD did not change his views.
 He said: "And what should I regret?
 I was among the builders of a large party.
 Of course, we are small compared to the founders, to the generation of Palmiro Togliatti.
 I'm celebrating my 80th birthday, but at 19 I found myself secretary in Sesto San Giovanni where the PCI had 18,000 members in a huge concentration of workers."
 Among the leaders who guided the growth of the party, Cossutta named Giorgio Napolitano in Naples, Emanuele Macaluso in Palermo, Alfredo Reichlin in Rome, Ugo Pecchioli in Turin, and Guido Fanti in Bologna.

 In 2009, Cossutta became vice-president of the National Association of Partisans of Italy (ANPI).
 Until his death in 2015, Cossutta remained a committed communist and faithful to the October Revolution.
 He said: "In Italy there are millions of communists who no longer feel represented.
 We have to shoot ourselves with this poor left."
-Despite political differences, Cossutta was one of the few parliamentarians and First Italian Republic figures, including Giulio Andreotti, who was respected by political opponents, who shaked his hands or saluted respectfully.
+Despite political differences, Cossutta was one of the few parliamentarians and First Italian Republic figures, including Giulio Andreotti, who was respected by political opponents, who shook his hand and saluted respectfully.